Mike Hearn

 Correspondence with Satoshi

-Between 2009 and April 2011, Hearn and Satoshi exchanged a series of emails covering Bitcoin’s technical future.
-Satoshi discussed how the system could scale, how simplified payment verification (SPV) clients would work, and how he envisioned the evolution of mining from CPUs to specialized hardware.
-In one of the final exchanges (April 23, 2011), Satoshi wrote:
+Between April 2009 and April 2011, Hearn and Satoshi exchanged sustained technical email.
+Topics included how the system could scale, how simplified payment verification (SPV) clients would work, and how Satoshi envisioned the evolution of mining from CPUs to specialized hardware.
+Hearn was among the very first people outside the initial cypherpunk circle to take a serious technical interest in Bitcoin, and the published archive of his correspondence with Satoshi documents the technical thinking Satoshi never spelled out in public posts.

 Departure from Bitcoin